United States Regiments & Batteries > Pennsylvania

 1862

-January 30 Lt.
-Colonel Seymour resigned
+January 30 Lieutenant Colonel Seymour resigned.

 February Assigned to Military District of Washington.
 The regimental designation was changed from 32nd to 99th at around this time